Koshux/go-survey/my-quiz-backend/README.md

 ### Prerequisites

 Ensure you have Go installed on your system.
-You can download it from [the official Go website](https://golang.org/dl/).
+Download it from [the official Go website](https://golang.org/dl/).

 ### Running the Server